 So how do you reduce your company's carbon emissions?

-You many not be able to use less data, but if you're in charge of your company's IT department, you can take measures to reduce the energy consumption of your data centre; this will have a big impact on your company's overall carbon emissions (and power bills!).
+You many not be able to use less data, but if you oversee your company's IT department, you can take measures to reduce the energy consumption of your data centre; this will have a big impact on your company's overall carbon emissions (and power bills!).

 A simple and effective way to reduce your company's carbon footprint (and improve your NABERS rating) is by upgrading to a micro data centre.
-This all-in-one solution is typically more energy efficient as you reduce the area to be cooled down from a whole room or floor to an area the size of an average refrigerator.
-But of course not all micro data centres offer the same energy saving measures.
+This all-in-one solution is typically more energy efficient than a traditional on-premise server room and data centres typically by 20% or more, reducing the cooled area from a whole room or floor to an area the size of an average refrigerator.
+Storing and processing data in a micro data centre at the edge is also typically more environmentally friendly than sending large amounts of data to the cloud.

 At Zella DC we have developed a range of micro data centres designed to be user friendly, efficient, secure and compact.
-A Zella Pro will allow you to:
+The Zella Pro is at the core of all our products and has been designed with sustainability in mind: